Leaderboard

 19 points

-Well today is my second birthday after receiving my stem cells back this afternoon!
+2. Well today is my second birthday after receiving my stem cells back this afternoon!
 Now time for them to graft back into the bone marrow.
 Quite emotional watching them dance up the tube back into my blood stream.
-Hope this spells the start of a long remission period for me18 points
+Hope this spells the start of a long remission period for me

-Hereditary disease, I heard.
-Looking back, it's so bizarre, it runs in the family.11 points
+4. Hereditary disease, I heard.
+Looking back, it's so bizarre, it runs in the family.

-My take on the Academy closing hasn't changed, in that the majority of people complaining about its closure are parents who can't tell their mates their laddie plays for Falkirk any more.10 points
+5. My take on the Academy closing hasn't changed, in that the majority of people complaining about its closure are parents who can't tell their mates their laddie plays for Falkirk any more.

-This Edgelord patter is awful no matter what side of the debate you're on.10 points
+7. This Edgelord patter is awful no matter what side of the debate you're on.

 8 points

-Rubbish Anfield Bottlers Beaten.
+9. Rubbish Anfield Bottlers Beaten.
 Never Even Scored.
-Barcelona Imperious Tonight.7 points
+Barcelona Imperious Tonight.

 7 points